 The day before the recording, or sometimes early on the same day, the LD joins the electricians in the studio along with the console operator(s).
 The LD and an electrician, often the gaffer, work from one lamp to the next setting it accurately so the light shines precisely where the LD needs it to be, and is cut off the areas it must not be seen.
 This is achieved using barndoors, shutters or flags.

 The set will have been erected before this, although painting and dressing work will usually continue on the set at the same time as the finelight.
 The LD normally stands where the light is pointing and instructs the electrician in all the adjustments of height, pan, tilt, focus and the setting of any barndoors, shutters or flags.
-Most LDs can look into the lens of a lamp and know from experience whether it is at the right height and whether it has the correct amount of 'spot and flood'.
+Most LDs can look into the lens of a lamp and know from experience whether it is at the right height and whether it has the correct amount of 'spot or flood'.

 At the same time as the LD is setting the hanging lamps, any lights on the floor will be rigged and set by other electricians, again under the supervision of the LD.
 Yes, we sometimes do have to be in two places at once.